TheGP/untidetect-tools/README.md

 * [Canvas inspector](https://data.bablosoft.com/canvas-inspector-3/distr/CanvasInspectorInstall.exe)
 * [ipQualityScore](https://www.ipqualityscore.com/) - API for checking your IP reputation and other stuff.
 But it is dogshit, as I can't register there from real devices, it says Im using VPN/proxy.
 Maybe only for USA.
 * [FingerBank](https://fingerbank.org/) - API for checking TCP fingerprints by signature
 * [Cloudflare captcha](https://nowsecure.nl) - check if you are passing the captcha

+Not recommended:
+* [FpTing](https://fpting.com/fp.html) - made by students for a [study paper](https://www.mdpi.com/1424-8220/23/6/3087), lacks maintenance, and provides some incorrect data (e.g., 5 falsely detected lies for my Firefox on Linux).

-More tools can be found: at https://github.com/kkoooqq/fakebrowser
+More tools can be found at https://github.com/kkoooqq/fakebrowser

 # Anti-detect libs